MrJomadar3rdgeneration/stash/README.md

 Stash has no network client or cloud sync.
 Saved clips and metadata are encrypted in `~/Library/Application Support/Stash/`; the key stays in your login Keychain.
 Preferences use the `com.stash.clipboard` domain.

 The app skips content marked confidential or transient and copies from excluded foreground apps.
 Several password managers are excluded by default.
-Unmarked secrets can still be captured, especially from browser extensions, so use a password manager for passwords and tokens instead of pinning them in Stash.

 By default, Stash keeps **1,000 clips for 30 days**, with a **250 MB payload budget** for automatic cleanup.
 Pins are exempt.
 Individual snapshots over **20 MB** are skipped.
 File clips retain references to the original files, so moving or deleting those files can affect later pastes.

-Encryption protects stored files; it does not protect an unlocked session from malicious software.
-Backups and Apple Universal Clipboard operate independently.
+Encryption protects stored files.
 Read the [privacy details](docs/USAGE.md#privacy-and-storage) and [security policy](SECURITY.md).

 ## Designed to stay out of the way

 Stash checks for changes every 0.5 seconds, or every second in Low Power Mode.
 Monitoring pauses during system/display sleep, inactive login sessions, and manual capture pause.
 It does not keep your Mac awake.

-One short local idle observation showed about **35 MB of memory** and **0.0% displayed CPU** at the tool's precision.
-That is not a battery-life benchmark: frequent copying, large images, and long histories use more resources.
-[Measurement details](ENERGY.md).

-Polling can miss very rapid clipboard overwrites.
-File promises and some app-specific formats cannot be reliably replayed.
-The [user guide](docs/USAGE.md#troubleshooting) covers these cases and other common issues.

 ## Updates and removal